codahale/passpol/README.md

 ## How it works

+`PasswordPolicy` checks passwords for minimum and maximum length (i.e. the number of Unicode codepoints in the string) and can check a set of breach databases to see if the password has been made public.

-`PasswordPolicy` uses a list of 100,000 weak passwords from [Carey Li's NBP](https://cry.github.io/nbp/) project.
-Passwords are checked for minimum length, maximum length, and weakness.
-In addition, passwords can also be checked against databases of passwords recovered from major breaches. passpol provides support for checking passwords against [Have I Been Pwned?](https://haveibeenpwned.com)'s collection of breached passwords.
+The built-in breach databases include an offline list of 100,000 weak passwords from [Carey Li's NBP](https://cry.github.io/nbp/) project and an online client for checking passwords against [Have I Been Pwned?](https://haveibeenpwned.com)'s collection of breached passwords.

 `PasswordPolicy` also provides the means to normalize Unicode passwords into a canonical byte array representation suitable for inputting into a password hashing algorithm like `bcrypt`.